tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

   storage-index: list of (base32) storage index strings
   stats: a dictionary with the same keys as the t=start-deep-stats command
          (described below)
+  api-version (int): deep-manifest API version.
+Will be increased every
+               time backwards-incompatible change is introduced.
+Current version is 1.

 ``POST $DIRURL?t=start-deep-size``   (must add &ophandle=XYZ)